Bond Court / Hearings

-Under Illinois law (725 ILCS 5/110 1-18), every person who is arrested for a felony has the right to have a bond hearing before a Bond Court.
-For misdemeanor cases, bond is unusually posted at the police station and a bond hearing doesn't takes place.
+Every person who is arrested for a felony has the right to have a Bond Hearing before a Judge.
+For misdemeanor cases bond is usually set and posted at the police station and a Bond Hearing in court does not take place.

-At a felony bond hearing, the only issue that is decided by the Court is how much money the accused will have to post in order to be released from jail while the case is pending.
-This is a very important phase of the criminal process because if the judge sets a high bond, the accused may be forced to spend months in county jail until the case finishes.
-Further, the Court can refuse to set a bond if the judge believes the accused poses a danger to society.
-It is critical for the accused to be represented by an attorney that is skilled and experienced in handling bond hearings.
-At Bond Court, the accused has his first opportunity to tell the Court positive things about yourself, your family, and your work history.
+At a felony Bond Hearing, the only issue that is decided by the Judge is how much money you will have to post in order to be released from jail while the case is pending.
+This is a very important phase of the criminal process because if the Judge sets a high bond, you may be forced to spend months in county jail until the case finishes.
+Further, the Judge can refuse to set a bond if they believe that you pose a danger to the community.
+It is critical that you be represented by an attorney that is skilled and experienced in handling Bond Hearings.
+At Bond Court you will have the first opportunity to tell the Court positive things about yourself, your family, and your work history.
 First impressions are sometimes the most important impressions and can make a critical difference in the outcome of your case.

 Why Hire The Legal Defenders for Your Bond Court / Hearing?

-The Chicago criminal defense attorneys at Legal Defenders, P.C., have extensive experience representing defendants at a bond hearing at the many bond courtrooms throughout the area.
-We have the experience to best present our client's case and character to the Court.
-The Chicago criminal defense attorneys at Legal Defenders, P.C., fight to give their clients the best chance of having a low bond set at the bond hearing so they can be set free until their case is concluded.
-The Chicago criminal defense attorneys at Legal Defenders, P.C., will use their experience and fight to try to obtain their client's release from jail at the bond hearing.
+The Chicago criminal defense attorneys at Legal Defenders, P.C., have extensive experience representing defendants at Bond Hearings at the many bond courtrooms throughout the area.
+We have the experience to best present your case and character to the Judge.
+The Chicago criminal defense attorneys at Legal Defenders, P.C., fight to give you the best chance of having a low bond set at the Bond Hearing so you can be set free until your case is concluded.
+The Chicago criminal defense attorneys at Legal Defenders, P.C., will use their experience to fight to secure your release from jail at the Bond Hearing.

-The State prosecutor at the bond hearing will usually present to the Court the defendant's criminal history, and will try to persuade the Court to set no bond or a high bond.
-The Defendant's attorney will try to convince the Court to set an “I” or a “D” bond.
-An “I” bond requires no cash deposit and a “D’ bond requires a 10% cash deposit of the bond amount.
-In other words, on a $10,000 “D” bond, the defendant would have to post $1,000 in cash to be released.
-The Judge will listen to both sides and and will consider the following factors in deciding whether to set a bond and what the amount of the bond taking into consideration the various factors in the case, including:
+At the Bond Hearing, the State prosecutor will tell the Judge about your criminal history and will try to persuade the Judge to set no bond or a high bond.
+We will use our skills and experience to convince the Judge to set an “I” bond or a reasonable “D” bond.
+An “I” bond requires no cash deposit, just your signature, and a “D’ bond requires a 10% cash deposit of the bond amount.
+In other words, on a $10,000 “D” bond, you would have to post $1,000 in cash to be released.
+The Judge will listen to both sides and and will consider the following factors in deciding whether to set a bond and what the amount of the bond will be:

 - Seriousness of the crime

-- Danger that the suspect's release might pose to the community
+- Danger that your release might pose to the community

-- Suspect's ties to family, school, community, and employment
+- Your ties to family, school, community, and employment

-If bond is posted, the accused is allowed to work, go to school and carry on with their life while they fight their case in court.
-The Court may also place conditions on bonds such as a curfew requirement, an Order of Protection and requiring that a bracelet be attached to your ankle which provides for Electronic Monitoring.
+If a cash bond is posted you will be allowed to go to work or school and carry on with your life while you fight your case in court.
+The Judge may also place additional restrictions on you including a curfew requirement, an Order of Protection and requiring that a bracelet be attached to your ankle which provides for Electronic Monitoring.

-During the case, the Defendant has the right to request that the bond be lowered.
-However, if such a request is made, the prosecutor has the right to ask the Court to increase or revoke the bond.
-That is why the initial bond hearing is so important because the amount of the Bond is often difficult to change later in the case.
+While your case is pending in court, you always have the right to request that the bond be lowered.
+However, if such a request is made, the prosecutor has the right to ask that the Court increase or revoke the bond.
+That is why the initial Bond Hearing is so important because the amount of the Bond is often difficult to change later in the case.

-The Chicago criminal defense attorneys at Legal Defenders, P.C., understand how important it is for the accused and his/her family to be set free from jail while fighting the case.
-The social and economic consequences on the defendant and his/her family by being held in jail while the case is pending are immense, especially if the defendant is the main income earner of the family.
+The Chicago criminal defense attorneys at Legal Defenders, P.C., understand how important it is to you and your family that you be set free from jail while fighting the case.
+The social and economic consequences on you and your family that could result from you being in jail while the case is pending are immense, especially if you are the main source of income for your family.

 Using the Posted Bond for Attorneys’ Fees

-Fortunately in Illinois, a Defendant is allowed to use the posted bond to pay his/her attorney's fees and still remain free while they fight their case.
-Many lawyers do not accept bonds for attorneys’ fees and require that payment is made immediately.
+You are allowed to use the posted bond to pay your attorney fees and still remain free while you fight your case.
+Many lawyers do not accept bonds for attorneys’ fees and require that they get paid up front.

-We accept posted bonds as payment for attorneys' fees.
-The Chicago criminal defense attorneys at Legal Defenders, P.C., understand how difficult it is for most people to hire an attorney and post bond after a bond hearing at the same time.
+Unlike most attorneys we accept posted bonds as payment for attorney fees.
+The Chicago criminal defense attorneys at Legal Defenders, P.C., understand how difficult it is for most people to hire an attorney and post bond after a Bond Hearing at the same time.

-Using the bond money posted after the bond hearing to pay for attorneys' fees is a huge benefit to the Defendant because in many cases, no additional money is required to finish the case.
-While the case is pending, the defendant is free and assured that he/she has an experienced attorney fighting the State.
+Using the bond money posted after the Bond Hearing to pay for attorney fees is a huge benefit to you because in many cases, no additional money is required to finish the case.
+While the case is pending you can be assured that you will have an experienced attorney on your side fighting for you.

 Most of the time, our fees are less than the posted bond.
-Thus, when we receive the bond proceeds from the County Clerk, we deduct our fee and refund the difference to our client.
-It usually takes approximately 30 to 60 days for our office to receive the bond proceeds from the Clerk.
-The law allows the County Clerk to deduct 10% of the posted bond as an administrative fee.
+When that happens we deduct our fee from the bond proceeds and refund the balance directly to you.
+It usually takes approximately 30 to 60 days after the case ends for our office to receive the bond proceeds from the Clerk.
+The law allows the County Clerk to deduct up to 10% of the posted bond as an administrative fee.